by Morgan Davis

 Ovrld: Alright Diane, why don’t we begin with you telling me the story of your journey to Austin.
 How did you end up here?

-Diane Scott: Okay, I had actually gotten sober in 1986.
+Diane Scott: I had actually gotten sober in 1986.
 December 27th, 1986.
 And after spending a year in my hometown, being sober, I knew that it was going to be difficult to stay sober and stay there.
 My mother and my stepfather lived in Texas and I wanted to be close to them but not be in their back pocket.
-So I chose to Austin because it was three hours away from my mother, so an easy drive if she wanted to visit but she couldn’t just drop in unannounced [laughs].
+So I chose to move to Austin because it was three hours away from my mother, so an easy drive if she wanted to visit but she couldn’t just drop in unannounced [laughs].

 My friend and I had originally planned on going to San Antonio, but after we had visited Austin, I knew this was the place for me because I was quite familiar with who Stubb was from Joe Ely’s first album so I decided I wanted to work for Stubb, ‘cause he knew everybody I wanted to know.
 My whole plan when I first moved to Austin was to work for Stubb and meet everybody he knew and continue with booking musicians as I had in New York.
 And that was exactly what I did.
 After a little bit, Stubb got to know me and actually hired me [laughs].
 He was quite surprised when I started showing up everyday for coffee so he would get to know me enough to hire me, and we became quite good friends.